Lake Lanier Fishing Report February 2019

-Lanier: Level: 4.6 feet low.
-Temp: Mid to upper 40s.
-Clarity: Clear on the main lake and lightly stained in the creeks.
+Lanier: Level: 0.5 feet above full pool.
+Temp: Mid to high 40s.
+Clarity: Mostly clear, but slightly stained in some of the upper and mid-lake creeks.

 Other Articles You Might Enjoy